gururaser/telecom-customer-churn-analysis/README.md

 This [dataset](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset) comes from an Iranian telecom company, with each row representing a customer over a year period.
 Along with a churn label, there is information on the customers' activity, such as call failures and subscription length.

+## Data Analysis Report of Telecom Customer Churn

+You can access the report I prepared for my project by clicking on [this text](https://github.com/gururaser/telecom-customer-churn-analysis/blob/main/Data%20Analysis%20Report%20of%20Telecom%20Customer%20Churn.pdf)

 ## Data Dictionary

 | Column                 | Explanation                                        |